FAQ

 E. Sleeping Pads (R-Value & Use)

-22) What is an R-value and how do I choose?
+19) What is an R-value and why do I still feel cold?

-R-value measures insulation against ground chill.
-Spring–summer often works with R 2–3; three-season R 3–4.5; late fall/light winter R 4.5+.
+R-value measures how well a pad insulates you from ground chill — higher means warmer.
+Spring–summer works with R 2–3, three-season R 3–4.5, late fall or light winter R 4.5 +.
 If you sleep cold or camp high, choose a higher R-value.
+Over-inflated pads can feel colder; under-inflated ones may touch the ground.

 Air pads offer more comfort and smaller pack size; avoid sharp objects and high heat.
 Foam pads are tougher and double as sit pads but bulkier.
 Many ultralight hikers mix and match by route and season.